 Pastoralists have raised livestock in harsh climates for millennia.
 What can they teach us today?

-More than 50 million people in Asia, Africa, the Middle East and elsewhere practice this way of life.
-As nomadic pastoralists, they keep domestic animals and move with them to seek fresh pastures — often selling some livestock for meat.
+More than 50 million people in Asia, Africa, the Middle East and elsewhere practice and treasure this way of life.
+As nomadic pastoralists, they keep domestic animals and move with them to seek fresh pastures — often selling some of their livestock for meat.

 EDITORS’ NOTE — This story is part of The Protein Problem, an AP series that examines the question: Can we feed this growing world without starving the planet?
 To see the full project, visit https://projects.apnews.com/features/2023/the-protein-problem/index.html

-Although pastoralism has sustained these populations for millennia, it faces mounting pressures from deteriorating environments, shrinking rangelands, and new generations who seek a less grueling life.
-At the same time, pastoralism is modernizing, with groups leveraging technology.
+Although nomadic pastoralism has sustained these populations for millennia, it faces mounting pressures from deteriorating environments, shrinking rangelands, and new generations who seek a less grueling and tenuous life.
+At the same time, pastoralism is modernizing, with groups leveraging new technology to better care for their animals.

-Experts say it’s a lesson that could help those who raise livestock at larger scales adapt and reduce the impact on the environment.
+Experts say it is a lesson that could help those who raise livestock at much larger scales adapt and reduce the impact of animal agriculture on the environment.
 Pastoralists aren’t only trying to outrun climate change; they’re combatting it.

+“They have the Indigenous knowledge,” said Edna Wangui, a geography professor who studies the practice at Ohio University.
+“There is a lot we can learn.”

 ‘WE NEED MORE RAIN’